-6.00 LIST OF ACCESSIBLE BA CKGROUND DOCUMENTS 6.01 Report to WLGA Council, 27.11.20 on the Local Government & Elections (Wales) Bill.
-Link attached file:///C:/Users/cscsrjr/Downloads/WLGA%20LG&E(W)%20report%20Nowads/WLGA%20LG&E(W)%20Nowads/WLGA%20Nowa Report of the Chief Executive and Chief Officer (Governance) on the Local Government & Elections (Wales) Bill.
+6.00 LIST OF ACCESSIBLE BACKGROUND DOCUMENTS 6.01 Report to WLGA Council, 27.11.20 on the Local Government & Elections (Wales) Bill.
+Link attached file:///C:/Users/cscsrjr/Downloads/WLGA%20LG&E(W)%20report%20Nov %2020.pdf Report of the Chief Executive and Chief Officer (Governance) on the Local Government & Elections (Wales) Bill.
 Council, 28.01.20 and resultant minute.
-Telephone: (Robert Robins, Head of Democratic Services 01352) 702320 cobert.robins@flintshire.gov.uk
+Council Contact Officer: Robert Robins, Head of Democratic Services Telephone: (01352) 702320 E-mail: robert.robins@flintshire.gov.uk

 7.00 GLOSSARY OF TERMS 7.01 First past the post - traditional form of election where the person with the highest number of votes wins and is thus elected.
-Single transferable vote systhat instead of one person repareas elect a small team of rethen reflect the diversity of opinumber a list of candidates.
-The second favourite number two, as many or as few candidates.
 Single transferable vote systems (STV) - proportional representation so that instead of one person representing everyone in a small area, bigger areas elect a small team of representatives.
 These representatives may then reflect the diversity of opinions in the area.
 On election day, voters number a list of candidates.
 They put their favourite as number one, their second favourite number two, and so on.
 Voters can put numbers next to as many or as few candidates as they like.
 Parties will often stand more than one candidate in each area.

-Principal Councils : the twenty two unitary County and County Borough Councils in Wales.
+Principal Councils: the twenty two unitary County and County Borough Councils in Wales.